 The upper side of the marketing funnel is better for explainer video clips to garner more visibility and awareness.

-Product demo videos are a perfect solution when people are already familiar with your product, but they need to see the product in action.
+Product demo videos are a perfect solution when people are already familiar with your product but need to see the product in action.

 While it’s a great type of video for proving your product’s reliability to target consumers, it’s unlikely to get a lot of attention on its own.

-Therefore, explainer videos and product demo videos are the perfect resources for improving your video marketing game and thus get more conversions.
+Therefore, explainer videos and product demo videos are the perfect resources for improving your video marketing game and thus getting more conversions.